Victim Assistance and Witness Protection

 Victims and witnesses may be reluctant to give information and evidence because of perceived or actual intimidation or threats against themselves or members of their family.
 This concern may be exacerbated where people who come into contact with the criminal justice system are particularly vulnerable.
 For instance, by virtue of their age and developing levels of maturity, children require that special measures be taken to ensure that they are appropriately assisted and protected by criminal justice processes.

-The challenges posed to States in protecting and assisting victims and witnesses of crime are compounded when such organized crimes are also transnational.
+The challenges posed to States in providing assistance and protection measures to victims and witnesses of crime are compounded when such organized crimes are also transnational.
 Adequate witness protection measures may be in place in one country, but fail to protect them against threats present in others for lack of cooperation mechanisms.
 This transnational challenge highlights the need for a higher degree of international cooperation.

 In accordance with Articles 24 and 25 of Organized Crime Convention, State parties shall take appropriate measures within their means to provide effective protection as well as assistance to victims and witnesses of crime.
 Such measures may include inter alia establishing procedures to safeguard the physical integrity of people who give testimony in criminal proceedings from threats against their life and intimidation.
 Witnesses must be protected from threats, intimidation, corruption, or bodily injury and States are obliged to strengthen international cooperation in this regard.

-To support Member States in protecting and assisting victims in accordance with the provisions of the Organized Crime and its Protocols, UNODC provides technical assistance in reviewing and amending legislative frameworks for victim support.
-It also assists States to craft national policies with respect to victim assistance and protection, and to develop the capacity of existing institutions and agencies to provide victim assistance services, in accordance with the Basic Principles of Justice for Victims .
+To support Member States in assisting and protecting victims and witnesses in accordance with the provisions of the Organized Crime and its Protocols, UNODC provides technical assistance in reviewing and strengthening legislative frameworks for victim support and witness protection.
+It also assists States to craft national policies with respect to victim assistance and witness protection, and to develop the capacity of existing institutions and agencies to provide victim assistance services, in accordance with the Basic Principles of Justice for Victims and to provide protective measures, in accordance with International standards and the United Nations, Good Practices for the Protection of Witnesses. (link to the document).

 UNODC has also developed several tools to assist States to strengthen their witness protection capacities.
-Key among them is the manual on Good practices in the protection of witnesses in criminal proceedings involving organized crime.
+Key among them is the manual on Good practices in the protection of witnesses in criminal proceedings involving organized crime and Model Witness Protection Legal Provisions.

 Relevant tools to protecting and assisting victims of trafficking in persons.